 - Reduction of manual, time consuming tasks that are high risk, high level effort through automation,

 - Migration, conversion and replacement of data and files,

 - Future capabilities have enabled standardisation and optimisation across its business groups and networks.

 The project was a huge showcase of two businesses collaborating with each other.
-According to A2K’s Senior Solutions Consultant JC Davies, “the project has been identified as the first successful project of its kind in Australia and possibly globally.”
+According to A2K’s Senior Solutions Consultant JC Davis, “the project has been identified as the first successful project of its kind in Australia and possibly globally.”

 Adrian Jeremiah, IT Project Manager SA Power Networks commented that the project consisted of, “(a) 12-month roadmap leveraging subject matter expertise across five different cities, four time zones and two continents, and during the project, over 85 project stakeholder meetings were held, 18 technical workshops and 80 periodic reports were delivered.”

 “A2K made what seemed like a very complicated process into a streamlined implementation, on time and on budget.”